nfredmond/DOT-Dashboard/combined_documentation.md

 ## **2\.
 API Development (Next.js API Routes & Supabase Integration)**

-Develop a set of RESTful API endpoints in the Next.js application (using **Next.js API Routes** or the newer App Router route handlers) to allow the frontend and external clients to interact with CAMP data.
+Develop a set of RESTful API endpoints in the Next.js application (using **Next.js API Routes** or the newer App Router route handlers) to allow the frontend and external clients to interact with GreenChAMP (Green DOT Chained Activity Modelling Process) data.
 We'll integrate Supabase for database access and authentication.

 **API Endpoint Design:** Define endpoints for the following functions: